bioinformed/glu-genetics/doc/modules/ld/tagzilla.rst

       for details.

-    * non tag category, there are two possible dispositions: 'exclude' or 'other'.Note that for a residual bin, the disposition for all loci in that bin will have a 'residual' qualifier, and for an obligate exclude bin, the disposition for all loci in that bin will have an 'excluded' qualifier.
+    * non tag category, there are two possible dispositions: 'exclude' or 'other'.
+Note that for a residual bin, the disposition for all loci in that bin will have a 'residual' qualifier, and for an obligate exclude bin, the disposition for all loci in that bin will have an 'excluded' qualifier.